Review: DJI Mavic Pro Drone – First Impressions

 Blocking The Glare

-I said earlier that D1Store supplied us with 4 lens filters.
+I said earlier the package included 4 lens filters.
 We experimented with these and found they behaved as expected.
 On bright sunny days, a lens filter prevents the video from being washed out.
 At the other end of the scale, in low light conditions you’re of course better off without a filter.

 Battery life of the drone is short.
 Without 3 batteries, you’d be waiting a long time between flights.
 Having said this, each battery gives you plenty of time to grab some great footage, to explore and discover “what’s over the next hill”.
 It’s just a matter of swapping over the drone batteries when it comes home.